-The bell rings again; NYSE opens but under new rules
+For the first time in 2 months, a bell rings again at NYSE

 Worldwide, the virus has infected nearly 5.5 million people, killing over 346,000, according to a tally by Johns Hopkins University.
 Europe has had about 170,000 deaths and the U.S. has seen nearly 100,000.
 Experts say the tally understates the real effects of the pandemic due to counting issues in many nations.

 There was some optimism about the race for a vaccine.
-Dow futures surged more than 600 points with less than a half hour before the opening bell.
+The Dow surged more than 600 points at the opening bell.

 The NYSE is owned by Intercontinental Exchange, based in Atlanta, Georgia.